Ford Expedition Insurance Rates

 When you’re ready, you can start comparing Ford Expedition insurance quotes from multiple companies by taking advantage of our free online tool.

-U.S. average insurance rates for a Ford Expedition are $1,286 a year for full coverage insurance.
-Comprehensive costs approximately $306 a year, collision insurance costs $506, and liability coverage is $338.
-A policy with just liability insurance costs around $394 a year, and coverage for high-risk drivers costs around $2,770.
-Teenage drivers pay the highest rates at up to $4,682 a year.
+U.S. average auto insurance rates for a Ford Expedition are $1,286 annually including full coverage.
+Comprehensive insurance costs approximately $306, collision costs $506, and liability insurance costs around $338.
+A policy with just liability insurance costs as low as $394 a year, with coverage for high-risk drivers costing $2,770 or more.
+Teenage drivers pay the highest rates at $4,682 a year or more.

 Average premium for full coverage: $1,286